mpamurao/mpamurao.github.io/README.md

 Unsolved problems:

-for the larger grids (Medium and Hard), it takes longer to load the game and could freeze the browser temporarily. this is probably due to inefficiencies in the code.
+For the larger grids (Medium and Hard), it takes longer to load the game and could freeze the browser temporarily.
+This is probably due to inefficiencies in the code.

-the more times the game is reset using the smiley icon, the longer it takes to load.
+The more times the game is reset using the smiley icon, the longer it takes to load.